← Back to all foods

 • Provides iron and magnesium in meaningful amounts for a vegetable

-• Add handfuls of baby spinach to smoothies — it blends invisibly with fruit
+• Add handfuls of baby spinach to smoothies - it blends easily with fruit

 • Wilt spinach into soups, stews, and curries in the last 2 minutes of cooking